Last Updated on

 After you have your bullet points written, it is time to add content that will be valuable to your readers.

 Start with the first key point and write detailed information that will support that particular point you are trying to make.

 When you finished with that point move on to the next and repeat.

 Repeat this process until you have finished writing about every key point that you had listed.

-Now that you finished writing about the key points that you wanted to discuss do a quick edit.
-The quick edit is for you to read quickly through your content and make sure that it makes sense, flows and to fix any mistakes that jump out.
+Now that you finished writing about the key points that you wanted to do a quick edit.
+The quick edit is for you to read quickly through your content and make sure that it makes sense, flows, and to fix any mistakes that jump out.

-Do not spend too much time on this.
+Do not spend too much time on this task.
 It is a quick edit you will do a final edit later.

-Your introduction is as important as the title of your post.
+The introduction of a blog post is as critical as the title.
 These few sentences have to grab the reader’s attention.
 If you lose their interest here, they will quickly jump ship.

-The introduction needs to explain what the rest of the content will be about.
-Give the reader a brief summary of what will be ahead.
+The introduction should explain to the reader what the rest of the content will be about.
+Give the reader a summary of what will be ahead.

-I like to ask a question, then provide a solution to the problem in the introduction.
+I like to ask, then provide a solution to the problem in the introduction.